-Sometimes nicknamed “3G” vacations as they usually involve three generations of a family, multi-generational safaris have been popular with our clients for some years now.
-It’s easy to see why: a safari is the perfect opportunity for family members – who sometimes live far apart – to slow their pace of life and to spend quality time together in a magical setting, with no Wi-Fi and where somebody else does the cooking, the cleaning and even the driving!
+There’s been no bigger boom in family travel than multi-generational trips.
+Sometimes nicknamed “3G” vacations, as they usually involve three generations of a family, multi-generational safaris have been popular with our clients and even more so now than ever.
+It’s easy to see why: a safari is the perfect opportunity for family members, who often live far apart, to have a unique, shared experience in a magical setting, without the distraction of devices — and where someone else does the cooking, the cleaning and even the driving!

-An added advantage is that safaris are all-inclusive – if a family member is treating the group, they won’t get hit by unexpected or unpredictable costs.
+An added advantage is that safaris are generally all-inclusive and exclusive so you’ll have your own private space and won’t be surprised by unexpected or unpredictable costs.

 1. Discuss everyone’s requirements first

 Some itineraries in both southern and East Africa can involve short hops on small aircraft, which may not be for everyone.
 Others may balk at the prospect of long car rides between camps.
 Accommodations range from comfortable but basic tents to ultra-luxurious lodges.
 Sound out all the members of your party before you start planning the itinerary.

 2. Mix up your activities

 Younger kids and even young adults might find twice-daily game drives too much, so vary your routine with other activities, such as bush walks, bird-watching excursions, hot air balloon rides or even bungee jumping for more intrepid members of the group.
-Let teens sleep in and miss the early morning game drives if they want and consider booking a property with a swimming pool if you’re traveling in summer with energetic kids.
+Let teens sleep in and miss the early morning game drives or with a private guide and vehicle you can have much more flexibility with the timing of your activities.
+Ensuring the safari lodge has a swimming pool is an important consideration if you’re traveling in summer with energetic kids.

 3. Don’t hop from camp to camp too much

 It’s tempting to cram in as many destinations as you can, but too much packing and traveling will cut into family time and can lead to added stress as well.
 Now more than ever, we recommend you spend a minimum of three nights at each place.
 Remember that you’ll be dealing with jetlag at the start of your trip too.

 4. Don’t forget the big and little five